 This is one of the most common questions we get, and the answer is not always straightforward.
 Here is the math you need to do.

-General guideline: Only file a claim when the repair cost is significantly higher than your deductible — at least $500 to $1,000 more.
-For minor bumper damage in the $150 to $600 range, most drivers are better off paying out of pocket.
+General guideline: Only file a claim when the repair cost is significantly higher than your deductible.
+For minor bumper damage, most drivers are better off paying out of pocket.

 When you should file a claim: